sandoche/smart-home-automations/README.md

 pnpm install
 pnpm setup:hue

-# put the hue bridge user and client key in the .env file
+# put the hue bridge user and client key in the .env file and fill the other variables

 pnpm build
 pnpm start
 ```

+## Note

+- Color changing is not implemented

 ## Documentation